-1 (8) 2 3 AdvertisingAny affirmative act designed to call attention to a school or program for the purpose of encouraging enrollment.
-4 (9) 5 6 7 8 9 10 AgencyThe unit of state government established under Texas Labor Code, Chapter 301, that is presided over by the Commission and administered by the executive director to operate the integrated workforce development system and administer the unemployment compensation insurance program in this state as established under the Texas Unemployment Compensation Act, Texas Labor Code Annotated, Title 4, Subtitle A, as amended.
-The definition of Agency applies shall apply to all uses of the term in rules contained in this chapter.
+1 2 3 (8) AdvertisingAny affirmative act designed to call attention to a school or program for the purpose of encouraging enrollment.
+4 5 6 7 8 9 (9) AgencyThe unit of state government established under Texas Labor Code, Chapter 301, that is presided over by the Commission and administered by the executive director to operate the integrated workforce development system and administer the unemployment compensation insurance program in this state as established under the Texas Unemployment Compensation Act, Texas Labor Code Annotated, Title 4, Subtitle A, as amended.
+The definition of Agency 10 11 12 13 (10) applies shall apply to all uses of the term in rules contained in this chapter.
 AppellantThe party or the party's authorized hearing representative who files an appeal from an appealable determination or decision.
-Asynchronous distance educationDistance education training that the Agency determines is not synchronous.
-18 (12) 19 Class, course, or course of instructionAn identifiable unit of organized instruction that is part of a program of instruction.
-20 21 (13) 22 23 24 25 26 27 Commission-The body of governance of the Texas Workforce Commission composed of three members appointed by the governor as established under Texas Labor Code, §301.002 that includes one representative of labor, one representative of employers, and one representative of the public.
-The definition of Commission appliesshall apply to all uses of the term in rules contained in this chaptersubchapter.
-Coordinating BoardThe Texas Higher Education Coordinating Board.
-Course of instruction A program or seminar.
-33 Course time or course time hourA course or class period that is: 34 35 36 (A) a 50-minute to 60-minute lecture, recitation, or class, including a laboratory class or shop training, in a 60-minute period; 37 38 (B) a 50-minute to 60-minute externship in a 60-minute period; or 39 40 (C) 60 minutes of preparation in asynchronous distance education.
-41 ( 16) ( 42 43 17) Date of noticeThe date the notice is mailed, unless good cause exists for the hearing officer to determine otherwise.
-Date of request of hearingThe date on which the appellant or the hearing representative filed a written notice of appeal with the Agency by hand delivery, facsimile, or mail.
-If an appeal is mailed to the Agency, then the
+14 15 16 17 (11) Asynchronous distance educationDistance education training that the Agency determines is not synchronous.
+18 19 20 (12) Class, course, or course of instructionAn identifiable unit of organized instruction that is part of a program of instruction.
+21 22 23 24 25 26 27 (13) CommissionThe body of governance of the Texas Workforce Commission composed of three members appointed by the governor as established under Texas Labor Code, §301.002 that includes one representative of labor, one representative of employers, and one representative of the public.
+The definition of Commission applies shall apply to all uses of the term in rules contained in this chapter subchapter.
+28 29 (14) Coordinating BoardThe Texas Higher Education Coordinating Board.
+30 31 (15) Course of instruction-A program or seminar.
+32 33 (15) (Course time or course time hourA course or class period that is: 34 35 36 (A) a 50-minute to 60-minute lecture, recitation, or class, including a laboratory class or shop training, in a 60-minute period; 37 38 (B) a 50-minute to 60-minute externship in a 60-minute period; or 39 40 (C) 60 minutes of preparation in asynchronous distance education.
+41 42 43 (16) (17) Date of noticeThe date the notice is mailed, unless good cause exists for the hearing officer to determine otherwise.
+44 45 46 (17) (18) Date of request of hearingThe date on which the appellant or the hearing representative filed a written notice of appeal with the Agency by hand delivery, facsimile, or mail.
+If an appeal is mailed to the Agency, then the appeal is perfected as of the postmark date on the envelope containing the appeal request unless good cause exists for the hearing officer to determine otherwise.
+If an appeal is delivered by hand or facsimile after 5:00 p.m., the date of request shall be the next day.